-I’m currently very interested in everything related to deploying client and server operating systems using Configuration Manager 2007 and Configuration Manager 2012, why ? because they are both complex and yet very powerful.
+I’m currently very interested in everything related to deploying client and server operating systems using Configuration Manager 2012 and Configuration Manager 2007, why ? because the product is complex yet very powerful.
 You’ll find plenty of content here aimed at helping you Deploy OS’s successfully with both ConfigMgr 2007 and Configuration Manager 2012.

 I’ve been awarded the title of Microsoft MVP – Enterprise Mobility 12 times in a row, in 2010 – 2022 so far !

 Oh and did I mention I wrote a book ? 🙂

 Sorry, don’t know how to get your help.
 I need your help to configure SCCM 2012 in my small production network.
 Would you please give your expert opinion on this http://www.windows-noob.com/forums/index.php?/topic/7177-sccm-2012-boundaries-configuration-questions

 Sorry, don’t know how to get your help.
 I need your help to configure SCCM 2012 in my small production network – 1 parent with 3 forest (childs).
 Would be willing to $ for consultation or setup fees for sccm 2012.
 Setup is the problem even following your blog; Can manage ourselves but need setup.
 Can we talk about this please ?